Keeping God at the Center of a Marriage While Working in Hollywood

 Even though working Hollywood is different from many other occupations, the importance of unity with one’s spouse is crucial in all industries and marriages.
 Evangelist Billy Graham, who spent many months and years traveling the world doing evangelistic crusades understood the toll it took on his family.
 He once spoke about his wife Ruth, stating, “her task wasn’t easy since I was away from home so much, but she handled our children with both great love and wise discipline.”
 Graham noted that his wife knew the value of her mission in line with her Master so that she could be a great partner to his work in sharing the Gospel.
 He went on, “she [Ruth] felt it was her calling, and without her willingness to bear the major responsibility for raising our children, my work simply would not have been possible.”

 How do you and your spouse stay united and grounded?
 We’d love to hear in the comment section below!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!